 The Village has had several initiatives to improve communications with residents in recent years including enhancements to the quarterly newsletter, posting Council and Planning Board meeting videos online, MyVOP mobile app, monthly e-News, online engagement portals, and social media enhancements.
-In addition, the Village reorganized to create a Communications Specialist position in FY 2017.
 As a result, the Village achieves high satisfaction ratings that exceed comparable communities.
 The Village projects continued high ratings of 95%, meeting the goal.